 - And of course customers now expect to book online, use distributors and comparison websites, and see availability even at short notice – so we need to be tech and digitally savvy as an industry to stay ahead of the curve.

-The funding available is staged over the three years as follows:
+The £40 million funding available is staged as follows:

 - Year 1 (2016/17): £6.5 million

-A large proportion of this investment will be distributed through grant awards to projects.
-There are two distinct rounds:
+A large proportion of this investment is distributed through grant awards to projects.
+There have been five distinct opportunities to apply:

-Round 1 – Round 1 for small-scale projects and pilots will be delivered by March 2017.
+Year 1 – for small-scale pilot projects delivered by March 2017.

-Round 2 – Large-scale collaborative projects to be delivered over the two year period 2017-2019 and create a step-change in bookable English tourism product for international consumers.
-(The deadline for expressions of interest was closed on 28 October 2016).
+Year 2 to 4 – for large-scale collaborative projects to be delivered over the two year period 2017-2019 and will create a step-change in bookable English tourism product for international consumers.